All Products

 @end

-Register an interceptor
+Register the interceptor

-HXRpcInterceptor *mpTestIntercaptor = [[HXRpcInterceptor alloc] init]; // Custom subinterceptor
+HXRpcInterceptor *mpTestIntercaptor = [[HXRpcInterceptor alloc] init]; // Custom sub-interceptor

 [MPRpcInterface addRpcInterceptor:mpTestIntercaptor];